thierr26/thierr26_personal_notes_sphinx_sources/source/music.rst

 system) queries the `CDDB <https://en.wikipedia.org/wiki/CDDB>`_ database.
 Just insert the Audio CD in your optical drive and run::

-  cdown
+  cdown -H gnudb.gnudb.org -P 8880

 If you need to specify the device for the optical drive, use the ``-d`` switch::

-  cdown -d /dev/sr1
+  cdown -H gnudb.gnudb.org -P 8880 -d /dev/sr1

 If you have issues with accented letters, try::

-  cdown|iconv -f latin1
+  cdown -H gnudb.gnudb.org -P 8880|iconv -f latin1

 Alternatively, you can search your audio CD directly on the `freedb.org
 <http://www.freedb.org>`_ website.